vocol/vocol/README.md

 > Yes
   No, let me specify
 ```
-Finally give "public/semantic" as the location of Sematic-Ui in VoCol Project.
+Finally, give "public/semantic" as the location of Sematic-Ui in VoCol Project.
 ```
 ?
 Where should we put Semantic UI inside your project? (semantic/) public/semantic/
 ```